PreronaB/FlappyBirdGame/README.md

 # FlappyBirdGame
-The age-old FlappyBird game which was deleted, is created here, with newer graphics
+The age-old FlappyBird game which was deleted, is created here, with newer graphics with the software Greenfoot.